amitxv/PC-Tuning/docs/building.md

 ## Download Stock ISOs

 Ensure to cross-check the hashes for the ISO to verify that it is genuine and not corrupted (not required when building an ISO from UUP dump).
-Use the command ``certutil -hashfile <file>`` to get the hash of the ISO.
+Use the command ``certutil -hashfile <file> <hashalgorithm>`` to get the desired hash of the ISO.

 - Recommended ISOs: